-Since its inception in 1970, Mercaz Hatorah, an NCCRS member since 1994, has distinguished itself as an institution fostering scholarship and promoting creativity and research.
-As a postsecondary institute for Judaic and Talmudic Studies, Mercaz Hatorah provides its students with a rigorous, structured program of intellectual studies to develop skills in textual study, and a methodology for enhanced knowledge of classical source materials.
+Since its inception in 1970, Mercaz HaTorah, an NCCRS member since January 1994, has distinguished itself as an institution fostering scholarship and promoting creativity and research.
+As a postsecondary institute for Judaic and Talmudic Studies, Mercaz HaTorah provides its students with a rigorous, structured program of intellectual studies to develop skills in textual study, and a methodology for enhanced knowledge of classical source materials.

-Students accepted to Mercaz Hatorah are drawn from all over the world, particularly the U.S., and are selected based on their academic merit, growth potential, and personal commitment to scholarship and Jewish ethics.
-Mercaz Hatorah endeavors to develop within its students a high level of understanding of and appreciation for the wisdom and philosophy embodied in traditional Jewish scholarship.
+Students accepted to Mercaz HaTorah are drawn from all over the world, particularly the United States, and are selected based on their academic merit, growth potential, and personal commitment to scholarship and Jewish ethics.
+Mercaz HaTorah endeavors to develop within its students a high level of understanding of and appreciation for the wisdom and philosophy embodied in traditional Jewish scholarship.
 It trains students in the application of critical and discriminating thought and action, and prepares them to assume positions as informed, knowledgeable and committed Rabbinic and lay leaders.

 PROGRAM OF STUDY

-To facilitate the student’s Talmudic progress, Mercaz Hatorah has adopted the following learning pattern: each academic term highlights a Talmudic tractate (or its segments) which is uniformly studied by the entire student body.
-The variations in study levels depend upon the year of study the student is in and whether the course constitutes a survey or an intensive study of the tractate.
+To facilitate students' Talmudic progress, Mercaz HaTorah adopted the following learning pattern: each academic term highlights a Talmudic tractate (or its segments) which is uniformly studied by the entire student body.
+The variations in study levels depend upon the year of study students are in and whether the course constitutes a survey or an intensive study of the tractate.
 In each year, study proceeds according to a set progression.